promitbasak/TicTacToe-Pygame/README.md

 # TicTacToe-Pygame
 A Simple TicTacToe game with 4 difficulty levels made with Python and Pygame from scratch with minimum externally achieved code.

+## Features:
+- 4 different levels: Easy Medium, Hard, Deadly.
+- In deadly mode,you cannot beat the computer.
+- Randomized moves.
+- Can be played with both keyboard and mouse.
+- A mobile and a CLI version are also available.

 ## How to play:
 At first you need to do this:
 - Youn need python version 3.6+.